PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Metallurgist/README.md

 <img src="https://github.com/user-attachments/assets/33b58c76-4d9a-4338-a790-5779beb6d17e" alt="metallurgist_good" width="300" height="300">

-> Each night*, you learn a character which would've died but didn't since dusk or that none did.
+> Each night*, you learn a character that would’ve died since dawn but didn’t. (or that 0 did.)

 *Nothing passes by my watch, I know the system.
 It is like fibres building up my being.
 I am the one who can utelise it the best.
 Stand below my feet fellow workers.*